-To return the audio stream to the computer speakers:
+Follow these steps to return the audio stream to the computer speakers.

 - 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices.

 - 2. On the Playback tab, select Speakers.

 - 3. Select Set Default, and then select OK.